 On the other hand, a “living will” is a document that controls what happens to you while you are alive, but you are in a state of permanent unconsciousness or in an irreversible state.
 One can use the vernacular term “brain dead” to describe the state when a “living will” would apply to your condition.
 You are in fact still alive, however, unaware of your surroundings and you are not conscious.
 Your family may unfortunately witness involuntary movements or reactions, which can create confusion as to your condition.
 Your brain is no longer functioning.

-In Pennsylvania, a living will is usually part of an advanced directive.
-In the advanced directive, you will chose a health care power of attorney to decide treatment options for you in the event you cannot communicate treatment options for yourself.
+In Pennsylvania, a living will is part of an advanced directive.
+In an advanced directive, you will chose a health care power of attorney to decide treatment options for you in the event you cannot communicate treatment options for yourself.
 The person who you chose as your health care agent will then carry out your wishes under your living will.
 In your advanced directive, you will state what you wish to happen to you should you be in a state of permanent unconsciousness.
 It is important to consider your wishes carefully and to explain those wishes to your health care agent.